ceph/ceph/doc/cephadm/install.rst

 * Although the standalone script is sufficient to get a cluster started, it is convenient to have the ``cephadm`` command installed on the host.
-To install the packages that provide the ``cephadm`` command for the Octopus release, run the following commands:
+To install the packages that provide the ``cephadm`` command, run the following
+  commands:

   .. prompt:: bash #
      :substitutions: